saleor/saleor-app-klaviyo/docs/connect-with-klaviyo.md

 ## Installation

 Follow [readme](../README.md) and deploy app.
-Then, install it in your Saleor Dashobard
+Then, install it in your Saleor Dashboard

 ## Creating Klaviyo account